-Touring season is here!
 Whether you’re going coast-to-coast or heading to a far-away rally, a long-distance tour is an exciting adventure.
-Since the earliest days, even before the modern road system existed, motorcycle riders have tested themselves and their machines on long journeys.
-More than 100 years later, modern motorcycles and roads have made such travel much more accommodating.
-Yet our motorcycles still need proper maintenance to safely go the distance.
+Since the earliest days of riding, even before the modern road system existed, motorcycle riders have tested themselves and their machines on long journeys.
+More than 100 years later, modern motorcycles and roads have made long-distance travel much more comfortable.
+But our motorcycles still need proper maintenance to safely go the distance.

 Long motorcycle trips are usually preceded by a lot of planning.
 In preparation, you’ll probably be poring over maps and guidebooks, making reservations, and crafting a list of places to visit and sights to see.

 But don’t forget, your motorcycle needs some pre-trip planning, too.
 Consider this list as a starting point:

 Think ahead: If a scheduled mileage-interval service will be due during your trip, have it done before leaving.

 Change it up: Change your oil, oil filter, and fuel filter.